toggledbits/Switchboard-Vera/README.md

 Switchboard's virtual switches can be hidden using the "command and control" interface in the "Status" tab of the Switchboard control panel.
 Here you will see all of your virtual switches in one place, and be able to control them all, and set options.

 Currently, there are only two options: visibility, and self-reset.
-The visibility option allows you to hide virtual switches, so if you have a large number of them, you can easily get them off your UI without having to tuck them into a virtual room, etc. The self-reset option creates an "impulse" switch--a switch that provides an "on" pulse and then turns itself off.
-You can control the length of the pulse for each switch; a pulse length of zero means the switch doesn't use pulse timing.
+The visibility option allows you to hide virtual switches, so if you have a large number of them, you can easily get them off your UI7 device list without having to tuck them into a virtual room, etc. The self-reset option creates an "impulse" switch--a switch that provides an "on" pulse and then automatically turns itself off.
+You can control the length of the pulse for each switch independently; a pulse length of zero means the switch doesn't use pulse timing.

+NOTE: Turning "on" a pulse switch that is already on does not extend pulse timing.

 The old Virtual Switch plugin supported two text fields for each switch.
 These have made their way into Switchboard's switches as well, for compatibility.
 However, because the Vera-native UI is used for Switchboard's virtual switches, there is no way to display them--they can used for storage only.